 The TSG4100A Series instruments use an oven-controlled SC-cut oscillator time-base, providing a 100x improvement in stability (<±0.002ppm) and a 100x reduction in the in-close phase noise compared to instruments that use a TCXO time-base.
 It also allows for superior aging (<±0.05ppm) for R&D applications.

-Captured RF Signal Playback on the TSG4100A RF Signal Generator using the AFG31000
+RF Signal Playback on the TSG4100A RF Signal Generator

-TSG4100A RF Signal Generators have an option for using external IQ signals, which can provide >200MHz of RF modulation bandwidth for carrier frequencies above 400MHz.
+TSG4100A RF Signal Generators have an option for using external IQ signals, which can provide >200MHz of radio frequency modulation bandwidth for high carrier frequencies, like those above 400MHz.
 Learn how to use the RF signal captured using an RSA, along with the SourceXpress application to format the baseband IQ signals, and then how-to setup the AFG31000 Arbitrary Function Generator to drive the IQ inputs on the TSG.Captured RF Signal Playback on the TSG4100A using the AFG31000